KVIE: Early years

 KVIE began broadcasting on February 23, 1959, with evening educational programming.
 The first educational programs for schools were broadcast at the end of March.
-In 1964, KIXE-TV began broadcasting to the North State; KVIE programs were received by microwave at Chico State College, local programs and identifications were added, and the result was transmitted to the region.
+In 1964, KIXE-TV began broadcasting to the Northstate; KVIE programs were received by microwave at Chico State College, local programs and identifications were added, and the result was transmitted to the region.
 Founding manager and director John C. Crabbe resigned in 1968 at the request of the board of directors over budgetary issues; this was later rescinded, and he resigned the next year instead.
 While bickering with the consortium of schools using its instructional programming and financial issues confronted KVIE at this time, 1970 also saw the station move its transmitter to Walnut Grove, giving its broadcasts parity with the market's three VHF commercial stations.
 Previously, limited power and the orientation of many Sacramento-area TV antennas away from KVIE's transmitter near Placerville and toward Walnut Grove hindered reception.

 KVIE steadily increased its local programming.
 Most of its early efforts centered around activities at the state capitol.
-The station televised the full 14-hour death penalty hearing for Caryl Chessman and also aired governors' press conferences and legislative hearings.
+The station televised the full 14-hour death penalty hearing for Caryl Chessman, a man who was convicted for a series of crimes in the late 1940s, and also aired governors' press conferences and legislative hearings at a time when longform coverage of such events was rare on television.

 The 1970s were turbulent times for station leadership.
 Art Paul succeeded Crabbe in 1970, and while he was successful at managing KVIE's finances—an issue in Crabbe's last years—station board members desired to increase local programming, and there were objections to several decisions and use of station funds.
 The board of directors recommended not rehiring Paul when his contract expired.
-Instructional programs also went by the wayside in 1978 as a result of Proposition 13; schools could no longer afford the programs.
+Instructional programs also went by the wayside in 1978 as a result of Proposition 13, which capped and reduced property taxes and severely restricted new tax increases; schools could no longer afford the programs as a result of declining tax receipts.

 Under John Hershberger, general manager from 1979 to 1994, KVIE renewed its emphasis on local program production, which had been a sore point under Paul.
-KVIE supporter organization Friends of Six, in a unique attempt to help raise funds for the station, opened At Six, a restaurant in the Sierra 2 performing arts center; the cafe lasted a year, beset by management turnover and poor advertising, and its closure left the station out $35,000 in money it gave for setup costs.
+KVIE supporter organization Friends of Six, in a unique attempt to help raise funds for the station, opened At Six, a restaurant in the Sierra 2 performing arts center.
+The cafe lasted a year, beset by management turnover and poor advertising, and its closure left the station out $35,000 in money it gave for setup costs.